KumarRajesh2021/Notes-App-React/README.md

 ### Run

-run the command below:
+run the command to deploy the pages below:

-- `npm run build`
+-npm install gh-pages
+-npm run deploy